 2) the tenant paid into court the amount of rent required under the lease, unless that amount is modified by the court;

 3) in monthly tenancies or tenancies measured by a period of more than one month, there have not been 4 or more judgments of possession for rent due and unpaid entered against the tenant in the 12 months preceding the filing of the action;

 4) in weekly tenancies, there have not been 6 or more judgments of possession for rent due and unpaid entered against the tenant in the preceding 12 months, or, where the tenant has lived in the dwelling for 6 months or less, there have not been 3 or more judgments of possession entered against the tenant.

 The landlord will prevail if he can prove one of the following:

-Non-lawyers may represent landlords in a rent escrow or summary ejectment proceedings.
-Non-lawyers may represent a tenant in rent escrow or summary ejectment proceedings if the person is
+Non-lawyers may represent landlords in a rent escrow or summary ejectment proceeding in District Court.
+Non-lawyers may represent a tenant in rent escrow or summary ejectment proceeding in District Court if the person is

 The court shall make appropriate findings of fact and may make any order that justice requires.
 Such an order may include one or more of the following: